libp2p/specs/protocol-select/README.md

 #### QUIC

-Since QUIC neither negotiates a security nor a stream muxer protocol, we'll have wait a bit longer before we can distinguish between [Multistream Select] and Protocol Select, namely until the client opens the first stream.
+Since QUIC neither negotiates a security nor a stream muxer protocol, we'll have to wait a bit longer before we can distinguish between [Multistream Select] and Protocol Select, namely until the client opens the first stream.
 Conversely, this means that a server won't be able to open a stream until it has determined